Jerry Brown: 1976 presidential election

 Brown began his first campaign for the Democratic nomination for president on March 16, 1976, late in the primary season and over a year after some candidates had started campaigning.
 Brown declared: "The country is rich, but not so rich as we have been led to believe.
 The choice to do one thing may preclude another.
 In short, we are entering an era of limits."

 Brown's name began appearing on primary ballots in May and he won in Maryland, Nevada, and his home state of California.
-He missed the deadline in Oregon, but he ran as a write-in candidate and finished in third behind Jimmy Carter and Senator Frank Church of Idaho.
+He missed the deadline in Oregon, but he ran as a write-in candidate and finished in third behind Former Georgia Governor Jimmy Carter and Senator Frank Church of Idaho.
 Brown is often credited with winning the New Jersey and Rhode Island primaries, but in reality, uncommitted slates of delegates that Brown advocated in those states finished first.
-With support from Louisiana Governor Edwin Edwards, Brown won a majority of delegates at the Louisiana delegate selection convention; thus, Louisiana was the only southern state to not support Southerners Carter or Alabama Governor George Wallace.
+With support from Louisiana governor Edwin Edwards, Brown won a majority of delegates at the Louisiana delegate selection convention; thus, Louisiana was the only southern state to not support Southerners Carter or Alabama governor George Wallace.
 Despite this success, he was unable to stall Carter's momentum, and his rival was nominated on the first ballot at the 1976 Democratic National Convention.
-Brown finished third with roughly 300 delegate votes, narrowly behind Congressman Morris Udall and Carter.
+Brown finished third with roughly 300 delegate votes, narrowly behind Congressman Morris Udall but significantly behind Carter.